Federal impeachment trial in the United States: Presiding officer

-Per Article I, Section 3, Clause 6 of the US Constitution, the chief justice of the United States serves as the presiding officer in a trial of an incumbent President.
-This provision prevents the vice president of the United States, who is the president of the Senate and generally holds the authority to preside over Senate business, from overseeing an impeachment trial that would elevate him or her to the presidency if the president were removed.
-This was particularly important at the time of the Constitution's writing, as, before the reforms of the Twelfth Amendment to the United States Constitution, presidents and vice presidents were not elected together on tickets and could potentially be of rival political factions.
+Per Article I, Section 3, Clause 6 of the US Constitution, the chief justice serves as the presiding officer in a trial of an incumbent president.
+This provision prevents the vice president, who is the president of the Senate and generally holds the authority to preside over Senate business, from overseeing an impeachment trial that would elevate him or her to the presidency if the president were removed.
+This was particularly important at the time of the Constitution's writing, as, before the reforms of the Twelfth Amendment to the Constitution, presidents and vice presidents were not elected together on tickets and could potentially be of rival political factions.
 The Constitution does not specify who should serve as the presiding officer of impeachment trials of persons other than incumbent presidents.
-In such impeachments, the presiding officer has most often been the president of the Senate, meaning either the vice president of the United States or (in the vice president's absence) the president pro tempore of the United States Senate.
+In such impeachments, the presiding officer has most often been the president of the Senate, meaning either the vice president of the United States or (in the vice president's absence) the president pro tempore of the Senate.
 Other trials have had a senator other than the president pro tempore serve as presiding officer, with such a senator having been chosen to preside by a vote of the Senate.

 The presiding officer can rule on questions, such as those related to the admission of evidence.
 Their rulings stand as the Senate's judgment on those particular questions unless the Senate votes to overrule them.
 Alternatively, the presiding officer can forgo ruling on a question and directly submit it to a Senate vote.
 Senators who act as the presiding officer of an impeachment hearing are still permitted to vote in the trial.